Chart Color Schemes

 AreaSearch analysis of employment trends sees Dubbo Surrounds performing better than 90% of local markets assessed across Australia

 Dubbo Surrounds has a skilled workforce with diverse sector representation and an unemployment rate of 0.9% as of June 2025.
-It has 3,253 residents in work, with an unemployment rate that is 2.7% lower than the Rest of NSW's rate of 3.7%.
+It employs 3,253 residents, with an unemployment rate 2.7% lower than the Rest of NSW's rate of 3.7%.

-Workforce participation in Dubbo Surrounds is higher at 65.8%, compared to the Rest of NSW's 56.4%.
-The leading employment industries among residents are agriculture, forestry & fishing, health care & social assistance, and construction.
-Dubbo Surrounds has a particular employment specialization in agriculture, forestry & fishing, with an employment share that is 2.8 times the regional level.
-However, accommodation & food services are under-represented, with only 4.5% of Dubbo Surrounds's workforce compared to 7.8% in Rest of NSW.
+Workforce participation is high at 65.8%, compared to the Rest of NSW's 56.4%.
+Key employment industries include agriculture, forestry & fishing, health care & social assistance, and construction.
+Dubbo Surrounds specialises in agriculture, forestry & fishing, with an employment share 2.8 times the regional level.
+However, accommodation & food services are under-represented, with only 4.5% of its workforce compared to 7.8% in the Rest of NSW.

-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-According to AreaSearch analysis of SALM and ABS data for the year ending June 2025, the labour force decreased by 1.9%, while employment declined by 2.2%, causing unemployment to rise by 0.4 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 offer further insight into potential future demand within Dubbo Surrounds.
-These projections, covering five and ten-year periods, suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-However, applying these industry-specific projections to Dubbo Surrounds's employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years.
+Analysis of SALM and ABS data shows that from June 2024 to June 2025, Dubbo Surrounds' labour force decreased by 1.9%, while employment declined by 2.2%, causing unemployment to rise by 0.4 percentage points.
+In comparison, the Rest of NSW recorded an employment decline of 0.1%, labour force growth of 0.3%, and a similar unemployment increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dubbo Surrounds' employment mix suggests local growth of approximately 5.8% over five years and 12.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment